slideloft/new-docs/building-apps/xlm-payments.md

  \`\`\`ts export default async function makePayment\(e: Event\) { try { e.preventDefault\(\) let instructions = await this.setPrompt\('{Amount} {Destination}'\) instructions = instructions.split\(' '\) const pincode = await this.setPrompt\('Enter your keystore pincode'\) if \( !instructions \|\| !pincode \) return \`\`\`

-We’re going to need a couple pieces of info from the user: the amount of XLM to send, what address to send it to, and the pincode for unlocking the keystore file.
+We’re going to need a couple pieces of info from the user: the amount of XBN to send, what address to send it to, and the pincode for unlocking the keystore file.
 We request those asynchronously and cancel out of the method if they aren’t provided.

  \`\`\`ts const keypair = Keypair.fromSecret\( sjcl.decrypt\(pincode, this.account.keystore\), \); this.error = null; this.loading = { ...this.loading, pay: true }; \`\`\`